The Series Finale: Design

 The writers did not discuss the Darkhold's appearance in Marvel Television series such as Agents of S.H.I.E.L.D., where it had a different design, with WandaVision's creative team looking more towards how the book had appeared in Marvel Comics.
 Despite the new design, Shakman believed it was the same book that was seen in the Marvel Television series.
-Thomas Bacon from ScreenRant felt its appearance was a step towards dismissing the creative choices from the Marvel Television series.
+Thomas Bacon from Screen Rant felt its appearance was a step towards dismissing the creative choices from the Marvel Television series.
 The Darkhold was designed by the Multiverse of Madness props team, since it reappears and has more screen time in that film, for the series to use ahead of reusing it for the film.

 Maximoff spends most of the episode in her "sad sweats" costume from the previous two episodes.
 Shakman considered having her change into her Avengers superhero costume for the fight with Harkness, as she did for a scene in the episode "On a Very Special Episode...", but found it more satisfying in the finale to have the character be a "suburban mom fighting this witch".
 The end of the fight introduces a new costume for Maximoff when she takes on the mantle of the Scarlet Witch.
 This was designed by Andy Park of Marvel Studio's visual development team, and Rubeo worked with Ironhead Studios to create it.
 Shoemaking company Jitterbug Boy created the boots for the costume.
 The producers wanted the new costume to be more mature and less revealing than Maximoff's Avengers outfit, as Olsen had previously expressed concern over that "cleavage corset" costume.
 Olsen consulted on the new design, and adjustments were made to allow her to move and act how she needed to.
 Rubeo worked with the stunt coordinator to understand the technical requirements for the harnesses that Olsen needed to wear while doing wire work in the costume.
 There were two to four "hero" versions of the costume and then another two to three for Olsen to wear with harnesses, with two versions for Olsen's stunt double.
 The stunt versions had parts removed to allow for the harnesses.

 Rubeo wanted Harkness's witch costume to be a dress made from 10 layers of fabric that were each a different color and texture, which she was able to show due to the wire work that Hahn does in the episode.
 Rubeo said this created a "Medusa"-like movement in the dress.
 Hahn had to wear a cooling suit underneath the costume to avoid overheating while wearing it outside during the 2020 California wildfires.
 Hahn also wears a brooch that she had in earlier episodes to hint at her character's true identity as Harkness.